 5. Target Existing Customers

 According to a study from the Retail Industry Leaders Association (RILA), 63% of consumers are interested in personalized recommendations.
-Many are willing to share data in exchange for personalized deals, exclusive offers , and more customized services or immersive shopping experiences.
+Many are willing to share data in exchange for personalized deals, exclusive offers , and more customized services or immersive customer experiences.

 As an ecommerce retailer, you’re perfectly positioned to do just that.